m1ckw/m1ckw/README.md

 Hi and welcome to my Github profile!

-In a nutshell....
-I'm passionate about Data, Data Analytics, Data Science, Coding and Software Development. <br>
+In a nutshell; I'm passionate about Data, Data Analytics, Data Science, Coding and Software Development. <br>
 Especially Data!
 Why Data?